Step 1. Decide what kind of card you want

 Once you’ve figured out what kind of credit card will suit you, you want to find the best version of that card.

-• Looking for a low rate card?
-Find the lowest rate you can.
+- Looking to keep interest costs low?
+Find the lowest rate card you can.

 Look for the card’s 'key fact sheet' (another document card issuers must make available to you by law) as this is a good way of getting basic information on a card without the marketing spin.